bluespec/Toooba/README.md

 [Note: MIT's repository is on an MIT git server, which can only be accessed with credentials; hence the local copy in of these files.]

+Bluespec's modifications to files in src_Core/RISCY_OOO are relatively small and mostly additive:

+- To add the RISC-V 'C' extension (compressed instructions)
+- To add support for Bluespec's Tandem Verification
+- To add support for Bluespec's Debug Module.

 ----------------------------------------------------------------
 ### Building and running Tooba